NWylynko/ultimate-node-env/README.md

     - Provides source map support for stack traces
 - [ts-node](https://github.com/TypeStrong/ts-node) with [nodemon](https://nodemon.io/)
   - TypeScript execution and REPL for node.js, with source map support.
-  - Monitor for any changes in your source and automatically restart
+  - Monitor for any changes in your source and automatically restart.
 - [Jest](https://jestjs.io/)
   - A delightful JavaScript Testing Framework with a focus on simplicity.
 - [ESLint](https://eslint.org/)
-  - Find and fix problems in your Javascript (or Typescript) code
+  - Find and fix problems in your Javascript (or Typescript) code.
 - [Yarn](https://yarnpkg.com/) or [NPM](http://npmjs.com/)

 - Intergrated Terminal
   - [ZSH](https://www.zsh.org/)
-    - A shell designed for interactive use
+    - A shell designed for interactive use.
   - [oh-my-zsh](https://ohmyz.sh/)
     - A delightful, open source, community-driven framework for managing your Zsh configuration.
   - [Powerline10k](https://github.com/romkatv/powerlevel10k)